What's it all about?

 There's a phrase that describes that concern - shifting baselines.
 It's where over time, knowledge is lost about the natural world and as a result our perception of nature or species decline becomes more and more out of sync with the reality of the situation.
 For example - do you remember a time when you used to see stag beetles regularly?
 They're now a much rarer sight.

 The Great Somerset Wildlife Count will help us ensure that we don't miss important wildlife trends, and can identify ways to protect species before we lose them forever.
 With you as our eyes and ears on the ground, collecting and feeding in important wildlife data and information, we'll know where we need to create even stronger links in our county-wide nature recovery network to provide habitats and green spaces for all.
-All of this data will also be fed into a new Somerset County Council initiative called the Somerset State of Nature, which ensures that county-led decisions can be made with wildlife in mind.
+All of this data will also be fed into a new online platform called the Somerset State of Nature, which will ensure that county-led decisions can be made with wildlife in mind.

 How does it work?